U.S. regulators close inquiries into Ford, Chrysler vehicles

-DETROIT, May 8 (Reuters) - U.S. auto safety regulators closed two separate probes into vehicles made by Ford Motor Co and Chrysler Group LLC after the two U.S. automakers conducted safety recalls this year to fix glitches in some models.
+DETROIT (Reuters) - U.S. auto safety regulators closed two separate probes into vehicles made by Ford Motor Co (F.N) and Chrysler Group LLC after the two U.S. automakers conducted safety recalls this year to fix glitches in some models.

 The U.S. National Highway Traffic Safety Administration closed both investigations in early May, according to documents filed on the agency’s website late on Tuesday.